FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_clientInitiatedAndServerInitiatedTransfers/_index.md

 In addition to the protocols mentioned above, the Folder Monitor can be used for inbound and outbound file transfers.

--   For outbound transfers, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can copy the files to a specified folder.
+-   For outbound transfers, {{< SecureTransport/componentshortname >}} can copy the files to a specified folder.
--   For inbound transfers, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> can monitor the folder for newly arrived files and use the event to trigger an application executing specific tasks.
+-   For inbound transfers, {{< SecureTransport/componentshortname >}} can monitor the folder for newly arrived files and use the event to trigger an application executing specific tasks.

-Any server-initiated transfer requires an account to be subscribed to an application based on one of the application types: Standard Router, Site Mailbox, Shared Folder, Basic Application, File Transfer via File Service Interface, Human to System, or <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span>.
+Any server-initiated transfer requires an account to be subscribed to an application based on one of the application types: Standard Router, Site Mailbox, Shared Folder, Basic Application, File Transfer via File Service Interface, Human to System, or {{< SecureTransport/advancedrouting  >}}.
 For detailed information about application types and applications, see <a href="../../applications" class="MCXref xref">Applications</a>.

 > **Note:**
 >